 Likewise, for instance, in the Institut Pertanian Bogor University (IPB), the Kuliah Kerja

-Nyata Tematik, or Thematic Study Service Programme, was launched in 2023 to provide opportunities for undergraduates in their agro-maritime programmes to help agricultural and fishing communities achieve socio-economic resilience (Delviyanti, et al., May 10, 2023).
+Nyata Tematik, or Thematic Study Service Programme, was launched in 2023 to provide opportunities for undergraduates in their agro-maritime programmes to help agricultural and fishing communities achieve socio-economic resilience (Delviyanti et al., May 10, 2023).
 Community-based projects and initiatives led by IPB students and faculty members focused on challenges related to agricultural and fishing practices, care for nature and forest reserves, infrastructural development in rural areas, and community empowerment.

 Both universities endeavour to relate their KKN or service-learning initiatives to the UN SDGs, incorporating these into their university events, initiatives, and annual reports (Faculty of